MicrosoftDocs/learn/learn-pr/azure/incident-management-sentinel/resources/design-doc.md

 - Familiarity with security operations in an organization
 - Basic experience with Azure services
 - Basic knowledge of operational concepts, such as monitoring, logging, and alerting
-- Basic knowledge of Azure Sentinel rules
+- Basic knowledge of Microsoft Sentinel rules

 ## Module summary description

-This module introduces you to incident management in Azure Sentinel.
-You’ll learn to use Azure Sentinel to detect and investigate issues in your environment.
+This module introduces you to incident management in Microsoft Sentinel.
+You’ll learn to use Microsoft Sentinel to detect and investigate issues in your environment.

 ## Subtasks in this module

-- How to manage Azure Sentinel events and alerts
+- How to manage Microsoft Sentinel events and alerts
-- How to investigate Azure Sentinel incidents
+- How to investigate Microsoft Sentinel incidents

 ## Module learning objectives

-- Describe Azure Sentinel incident management
+- Describe Microsoft Sentinel incident management
-- Explore Azure Sentinel events and entities
+- Explore Microsoft Sentinel events and entities
 - Investigate and manage incident resolution

 ## Estimated module duration